MattStockton/MattStockton.github.io/_posts/2024-12-18-o1-reasoning-course-breakdown.markdown

 ---
 layout: single
 title: "Reasoning with o1 - Course Breakdown"
+excerpt: "I took OpenAI’s *Reasoning with o1* course, a short but detailed look at how o1 handles chain-of-thought reasoning, tool calling, and complex workflows.
+This post breaks down key takeaways, from coding improvements to policy refinement, and why this model stands out for structured problem-solving."
 ---

 I took the [Reasoning with o1](https://www.deeplearning.ai/short-courses/reasoning-with-o1/) short course led by [Colin Jarvis](https://www.linkedin.com/in/colin-jarvis-50019658/) at OpenAI.
 At just over an hour long, it’s a concise introduction to a few things that o1 is particularly good at.
 The course strikes a great balance — technical enough to dig into the details but still approachable for experienced engineers who haven’t explored these tools yet.
 If you’re curious but maybe skeptical of using these tools, it’s a fantastic way to see what these models are capable of.